If you didn’t quite finish your tax return by April 18, filing for a tax extension was a smart move.

-Mark estimated amounts as such on your return, so you’ll be sure to go back to them later.
+Mark estimated amounts on your return, so you’ll remember to go back to them later.

-As you prepare your return, you should keep a notebook or list on your computer of tax items you still need (use a tax return checklist), questions you have, and how you arrived at amounts and other information you enter on your return.
+As you prepare your return, you should keep a notebook or list on your computer of tax items you still need (use a tax return checklist) and questions you have.

-As you find the information you need, you can check it off the list.
+As you find the information you need, check it off the list.

-Be sure to jot down how you arrived at items, such as the square footage of your office, how many days you spent at a vacation rental you own, or the amount you spent supporting a relative who does not live with you.
+Additionally, jot down how you arrived at different amounts, such as the square footage of your office or how many days you spent at a vacation rental you own.

 Keep these notes with your tax return.

-If the IRS ever questions anything on your return, your notes can help you explain where you got your information.
+That way, if the IRS ever questions anything on your return, your notes can help explain where you got your information.

-Before you file your tax documents, take a few minutes to arrange them so they’re easy to get back to.
+Before you file your tax documents, take a few minutes to arrange them so they’re easy to find later.

-Make notes on credit card statements, receipts, and so on as necessary.
+Make notes on credit card statements and receipts as necessary.

-A little attention now will save you from starting all over when you get back to working on your return.
+A little preparation now will save you from starting all over when you get back to working on your return.

-You’ll enjoy summer vacation more if you know you’ve already filed your tax return.
+Trust me, you’ll enjoy summer vacation a lot more if you know you already filed your tax return.

-This is especially true if you’re worried about it, or if you aren’t really sure if you’ll owe more tax when you actually file.
+This is especially true if you’re worried about how much tax you’ll owe when you file.

-Don’t keep holding onto your return forever, hoping to find more deductions.
-Do the best you can, and then file.
+Don’t hold onto your return forever, hoping to find more deductions.
+Simply do the best you can and file.

 It won’t get easier to remember deductions and other information as times goes by.